Bernie Sanders Aims Jabs At Hillary Clinton And Democratic Party At Rally

 Donald Trump is not the only one touring the nation to rally support for future political endeavors.
 On Friday, Senator Bernie Sanders and Senator Elizabeth Warren attended a rally in Boston for the Our Revolution organization, reports the Boston Globe.
-The Guardian reports that Bernie Sanders and Donald Trump have another thing in common, they both aimed jabs at Hillary Clinton in their most recent rally.
+The Guardian reports that Bernie Sanders and Donald Trump have another thing in common, they both aimed jabs at Hillary Clinton in their most recent rallies.

-Senator Sanders also sent some aims at the Democratic Party, saying he had some ideas on how to improve the party as it is now.
+Senator Sanders also took some aims at the Democratic Party, saying he had some ideas on how to improve the party as it is now.
 But he also sent some jabs Hillary Clinton’s way.

-The Guardian reports that Senator Bernie Sanders revived an Elections 2016 bone of contention for Trump supporters.
+The Guardian reports that Senator Bernie Sanders revived an election 2016 bone of contention for Trump supporters.
 That was the awkward moment when former Secretary of State Hillary Clinton referred to Trump supporters as a “basket of deplorables.”
-That Bernie Sanders is jabbing Hillary Clinton after a completed election cycle but while rallying may hint at the notion that Sanders suspects he will be running against Hillary Clinton again in the future.
+That Bernie Sanders is jabbing Hillary Clinton after a completed election cycle, but while rallying, may hint at the notion that Sanders suspects he will be running against Hillary Clinton again in the future.

-In a rally for the Democratic Party and for the group Our Revolution, Senator Sanders went far enough to even support Trump supporters and defend them.
+In a rally for the Democratic Party and for the group, Our Revolution, Senator Sanders went far enough to even support Trump supporters and defend them.

 “Some people think the people who voted for Trump are racists and sexists and homophobes and deplorable folks.
 I don’t agree, because I’ve been there.”

-The group Our Revolution is a group established after Bernie Sanders’ strong uprising in Elections 2016.
+Our Revolution is a group established after Bernie Sanders’ strong uprising during the 2016 election.
 The aim of the group is to, as Senator Sanders puts it, “create a Democratic party that is not the party of the liberal elite but of the working class of this country.”

-Senator Sanders says that Elections 2020 will focus on the Democratic Party working to win those working class voters back, in the rust-belt states that Hillary Clinton lost.
-But she did not lose them by much, with Elections 2016 tipping on only 70,000 votes across the states of Michigan, Wisconsin, and Pennsylvania.
+Senator Sanders says that the 2020 election will focus on the Democratic Party working to win those working class voters back, in the rust-belt states that Hillary Clinton lost.
+But she did not lose them by much, with the 2016 election tipping on only 70,000 votes across the states of Michigan, Wisconsin, and Pennsylvania.

 Had those states been aware of the Trump Russia controversy currently rocking the White House and Trump Administration, the results of those 70,000 votes may have been entirely different.
 Although Senator Sanders is taking aim at Hillary Clinton again, he stands on the side of the current sets of facts and has harsh words for Donald Trump when it comes to Russia, according to a recent tweet.